-Highly recommended if attending a 4 year college/university 12 hours of Dual Credit with a 3.0 GPA will earn a Performance Acknowledgement up to 6 hrs./1 credit
+12 hours of Dual Credit with a 3.0 GPA will earn a Performance Acknowledgement

 Calculus Dual Credit

 College level Calculus taught by an instructor at San Jacinto College will earn high school credit and up to 6 college hours.
 The student must either pass the TSIA before beginning the class or meet the SAT or ACT exemption.